List of The Big Bang Theory franchise characters: Bernadette Rostenkowski

-Bernadette Maryann Rostenkowski-Wolowitz, PhD (portrayed by Melissa Rauch; main: seasons 4–12; recurring: season 3) is originally a waitress and co-worker of Penny's at The Cheesecake Factory, using her wages to pay for her graduate studies in microbiology.
+Bernadette Maryann Rostenkowski-Wolowitz, PhD (portrayed by Melissa Rauch; main: The Big Bang Theory seasons 4–12; recurring: The Big Bang Theory season 3, Stuart Fails to Save the Universe season 1) is originally a waitress and co-worker of Penny's at The Cheesecake Factory, using her wages to pay for her graduate studies in microbiology.
 She is a smart, short-tempered, ruthless, competitive young woman.
 Despite her short stature and squeaky voice, she is regarded as being intimidating, largely because of her sharp tongue, aggressive demeanor and tendency to be a bully.
 A recurring joke in the series references Bernadette and her lab team handling dangerous or infectious specimens, leading to accidental byproducts.

 Bernadette's approach to business and science is often shown to be somewhat unethical, which she acknowledges often in a cheerful or nonchalant way.

 While initially not getting along with Howard's mother, she eventually becomes like her, domineering and passive aggressive, even adopting her signature yell.

 Bernadette has a strong maternal personality on many occasions, and is one of the few characters who can easily control Sheldon, and frequently shows him more empathy than others might.

-She and Howard have two children, Halley and Neil Michael (who they call Michael), in seasons 10 and 11 respectively.
+She and Howard have two children, Halley and Neil Michael (whom they call Michael), in seasons 10 and 11 respectively.

 Bernadette is of Polish origin and Catholic upbringing, and was originally seen wearing a cross necklace.

 Bernadette makes a brief non-speaking cameo as a child in the Season 2 finale of Young Sheldon, she was portrayed by A. J. Coggeshall as a child.